zjh-THU/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Zhang is a postgraduate student of Energy Engineering at [Tsinghua University](http://www.te.tsinghua.edu.cn/publish/teen/index.html).
 His research interests include *fuel cells & batteries*, *fluid mechanics* and *nonlinear dynamics*.
 His current work focus on how microjets control in a swirler.
 Previously, he has finished the database and analysis of a nozzle test.
-During college, he studied nonlinear waves and modulational instability based on nonlinear Schrödinger equations.
-He specializes in the combination of physical understanding, mathematical modeling and programming to solve physics and engineering problems.
+During undergraduate phase, he studied nonlinear waves and modulational instability based on nonlinear Schrödinger equations.

 When he was in high school, winterly haze enveloped some cities in China, including his hometown.
 Under the inspiration from his father, a coal mine engineer, he decided to devote himself to clean energy.
 On holidays, he went underground in a kilometer-deep mine or climbed to the top of a circulating fluidized bed boiler.
 During graduate vacations, he investigated the production of batteries in Contemporary Amperex Technology Co.
 Limited, investigated the natgas shortage issue in Hebei province and studied biomass pyrolysis as well as supercritical CO2 cycle.